secretgraph/secretgraph/README.md

 ## Why id for updates

 -   fixes problem with lost updates, especially for hot files like config
+-   but metadata can be changed seperately (removing/adding tags/references)

 ## Action updates